rsdoiel/antenna/writing.md

 date: 2025-05-14, from: John August blog

 The original post for this episode can be found here.
 John August: Hello and welcome.
 My name is John August.
 Craig Mazin: My name is Craig Mazin.
-John: This is episode 686 of Script Notes, a podcast about screenwriting and things that are interesting to screenwriters.
-Today on the show, how do writers and the [&#8230;]
+John: This is episode 686 of Scriptnotes, a podcast about screenwriting and things that are interesting to screenwriters.
+Today on the show, how do writers and the characters [&#8230;]
 The post <a href="https://johnaugust.com/2025/scriptnotes-episode-686-problem-solving-transcript">Scriptnotes, Episode 686: Problem Solving, Transcript</a> first appeared on <a href="https://johnaugust.com">John August</a>.

 <br>